 Professor Isenberg served two years as president of the Society for American City and Regional Planning History, a multidisciplinary organization bringing together scholars and practitioners from history, design and planning, American studies, geography, environmental history, art history, sociology, preservation, and policy.
 Isenberg has worked on the boards of the Urban History Association and H-Urban, and was founding review editor for the Journal of Planning History.
 She recently joined the Hagley Center Advisory Committee.
 Before moving to Princeton in 2010, Professor Isenberg taught at Rutgers, The State University of New Jersey (2001-2010), the University of North Carolina at Chapel Hill (1997-2001) and Florida International University (1994-1997).
 Her scholarship has been supported by visiting fellowships at the Bard Graduate Center for Studies in the Decorative Arts, Design History, and Material Culture (Spring 2010), the Center for Comparative Studies in Race and Ethnicity at Stanford University (2006-7), the Institute for the Arts & Humanities at the University of North Carolina (Fall 2000), and the Schlesinger Library at Radcliffe (1998-9).
 Shorter term fellowships from the Graham Foundation, James Marston Fitch Foundation, Hagley Museum and Library, Rockefeller Archive Center, Winterthur Library, and the Beverly Willis Architecture Foundation have provided generous research resources.
 Before pursuing a Ph.D., Isenberg worked in affordable housing, parks planning, and historic preservation in New York City.

-Professor Isenberg has just finished Designing San Francisco, which will be published by Princeton University Press in Spring 2017.
+Professor Isenberg has just finished Designing San Francisco, published by Princeton University Press in September 2017.
 She is currently completing the final chapters of Second-Hand Cities: Race and Region in the Antique Americana Trade, from the Civil War to Urban Renewal.
 Her newest research focuses on the unrest in Trenton, New Jersey in the 1960s.
 In addition to writing a book, Isenberg is working with documentary filmmaker Purcell Carson (and the students of URB202/HIS202) to produce a film on this topic.
-The collaborative project is supported by the 250th Anniversary Fund for Innovation in Undergraduate Education; the Community-Based Learning Initiative, the Princeton-Mellon Initiative in Architecture, Urbanism and the Humanities; and the McGraw Center for Teaching and Learning.
-The archive of primary sources and interviews created by URB202/HIS202 will also be used by a Spring 2017 Freshman Seminar, Re-Mapping Princeton, taught with playwright Aaron Landsman.
-Re-Mapping Princeton is one of Whitman College’s new Freshman Seminars in Service and Civic Engagement.
+The collaborative project is supported by the 250th Anniversary Fund for Innovation in Undergraduate Education; the Community-Based Learning Initiative, the Princeton-Mellon Initiative in Architecture, Urbanism and the Humanities; the McGraw Center for Teaching and Learning, and the Princeton Histories Fund.
+The archive of primary sources and interviews created by URB202/HIS202 will also be used by a Spring 2018 seminar, Performing the City, taught with playwright Aaron Landsman.

 Recent and upcoming courses: